 If either the towelettes or damp cloth are wet enough to produce liquid droplets, be sure that the instrument is completely dried and had time for any evaporated alcohol to have dissipated.
 A good rule of thumb for ensuring the dissipation of a volatile is to wait 15 minutes after the wetted surface has dried before subject testing resumes.

-Disinfecting the instrument, depending upon the method used can be expected to take less than 15 minutes of active time.
+Disinfecting the instrument, depending upon the method used can be expected to take 10 to 40.